 The paragraph closes with, “Competing arguments are made: Israel’s sympathizers denounce the act as a terrorist threat to the country’s existence, whereas advocates of the Palestinian cause argue that long-standing injustices and Israeli army attacks on ordinary Palestinian civilians provoked the act.”
 Sooooo, depending on your point of view terrorism is acceptable?
 Seriously?
 That’s what we want to put out there?
 Good Lord no wonder America is dangling at the bottom of the educational chain.

-She is correct.
-It isn’t really difficult to distinguish between terrorism and other acts of political violence.
-Well, that is unless the acts of terrorism are against Jews.
-That is just a gentle Muslim disagreeing with Israel’s politics.
+Graves is correct.
+It isn’t really difficult to distinguish between terrorism and other supposedly lesser acts of political violence.
+It is not acceptable to excuse some acts of terrorism while condemning the very same acts if we feel our own favored ox is gored.Ω

 © 2024, Midwest Christian Outreach, Inc. All rights reserved.
 Excerpts and links may be used if full and clear credit is given with specific direction to the original content.